 At the end of 1983, Mike Barson -- the band's key songwriter -- left the group to settle down with his wife.
 Although Madness was able to stay near the top of the charts with their first post-Barson release, "Michael Caine," the band's fortunes began to decline over the course of 1984.
 Upon its release in the spring, Keep Moving hit number six on the British charts; in America, the record reached number 109.
 In June, the group released its final single for Stiff Records, "One Better Day," which peaked at number 17.
 In the fall, Madness formed their own record label, Zarjazz.
 They released "Yesterday's Men," their first recording on Zarjazz, in September of 1985, nearly a year after the label's formation.
 The record peaked at number 18 and its parent album, Mad Not Mad, reached number 16 upon its October release.
 Their chart decline continued early in 1986, when their cover of Scritti Politti's "Sweetest Girl" peaked at number 35.
 For most of 1986, the group was quiet.
 In September, Madness announced they were disbanding.
 Two months later, their farewell single, "Waiting for the Ghost Train," was released, charting at number 18.

-After staying dormant for a year and a half, the group reunited at the beginning of 1988 as a quartet called the Madness, releasing its comeback single, "I Pronounce You," in March.
-The Madness featured Chris Foreman, Lee Thompson, Chas Smash, and Suggs, and was augmented by the Specials' keyboardist Jerry Dammers and Steve Nieve (keyboards), and Bruce Thomas (bass) of the Attractions.
+After staying dormant for a year-and-a-half, the group reunited at the beginning of 1988 as a quartet called the Madness, releasing its comeback single, "I Pronounce You," in March.
+The Madness featured Chris Foreman, Lee Thompson, Chas Smash, and Suggs, and was augmented by the Specials' keyboardists Jerry Dammers and Steve Nieve, and Bruce Thomas (bass) of the Attractions.
 "I Pronounce You" reached number 44 on the U.K. charts and its accompanying album stiffed upon its spring release.
 The group disbanded for a second time that fall.

 In the summer of 1992, the original lineup of Madness reunited to perform two outdoor concerts at London's Finsbury Park.
 The group dubbed the event Madstock and released a recording of the shows on Go!
 Records.
 Madstock became an annual event for the next four years -- every summer the band would reunite and headline an outdoor festival at Finsbury Park.
 Suggs launched a solo career in 1995 with The Lone Ranger, which performed respectably in the U.K. charts.
 In 1996, Madness played the final Madstock and announced they planned not to reunite for future concerts, but by 1998 they were back on the road, with a Los Angeles date recorded for release as Universal Madness the following year.
 The group also reunited with original producers Clive Langer and Alan Winstanley to record their first new material in over a decade.
 The resulting Dangermen Sessions, Vol 1 was released in 2005, followed in 2009 by The Liberty of Norton Folgate, the group's tenth studio album.
 In 2011, Madness launched the annual "House of Fun Weeknder," a three-day festival curated by the band in which they performed alongside a wealth of like-minded artists.
 During 2012, the band took part in high-profile performances that celebrated the best of British culture.
-They played from the top of Buckingham Palace in Queen’s Diamond Jubilee party and also appeared in the closing ceremony of the London Olympic Games.
+They played from the top of Buckingham Palace at the Queen’s Diamond Jubilee party and also appeared in the closing ceremony of the London Olympic Games.
 As 2012 drew to a close, Madness released a new album called Oui, Oui, Si, Si, Ja, Ja, Da, Da.
 The group returned in 2016 with their twelfth studio effort, Can't Touch Us Now. ~ Stephen Thomas Erlewine

 Track List: Oui Oui Si Si Ja Ja Da Da